LeHoang510/DeepLearningBaseline/README.md

 - Easy to extend, understand, and integrate into new or existing workflows

+This template serves as a foundation for building robust deep learning applications, enabling developers to focus on model development rather than boilerplate code.

 ## TODO

 - add test cases in the future